 - Children in Year 1 review Phase 3 and 4 and are taught to read and spell words using Phase 5 GPCs with fluency and accuracy.

-- We timetable daily phonics lessons for any child in Year 2 or 3 who is not fully fluent at reading or who has not passed the Phonics screening check or reached the required level of fluency to get off the programme.
+- We timetable daily phonics sessions for any child in Year 2 and above who is not fully fluent at reading or has not passed the Phonics screening check or reached the required level of fluency to get off the programme.

 - In EYFS and Year 1, we teach children to further develop their reading skills through reading practice sessions three times a week.
 The reading practice sessions focus on three key reading skills: decoding, prosody, comprehension.

-- In Year 2 and 3, we continue to teach reading in this way for any child who still needs to practise reading with decodable books.
+- In Year 2 and above, we continue to teach reading in this way for any child who still needs to practise reading with decodable books.

 - As well as a decodable book, the children also take home a sharing book.
 This comes from our own devised book list - ‘Dilton 50’ - and is tailored to all year groups.